COVID-19 Visiting Guidelines

 - All visitors will complete a daily COVID-19 questionnaire on arrival

 - Visitors (where possible) should be driven to the hospice by a member of their household.

 - Visitors should avoid using public transport especially after a visit.

-- Visitors must wear full Personal Protective Equipment (PPE) provided to them by hospice at all times (fluid resistant mask, apron, and gloves).
+- Visitors, including children aged 5 and over, must wear Personal Protective Equipment (PPE) provided to them by hospice at all times

 - Kilbryde Hospice staff recognises that this must be a very difficult time for you.
 If you need support during or following your visit, then please ask a member of the nursing staff.